Fox squirrel: Reproduction

 Female fox squirrels come into estrus in mid-December or early January, then again in June.
 They normally produce two litters a year; however, yearling females may only produce one.
 Females become sexually mature at 10 to 11 months of age and usually produce their first litter when they are 1 year old.
+Females may bear young at 8 months of age, yet most reproduce after 16 months of age.
+The reproductive longevity of the squirrel may be over 12 years.

 Gestation occurs over a period of 44 to 45 days.
 The earliest litters appear in late January; most births occur in mid-March and July.
 The average litter size is three, but can vary according to season and food conditions.

 Tree cavities, usually those formed by woodpeckers, are remodeled into winter dens and often serve as nurseries for late winter litters.
 If existing trees lack cavities, leaf nests known as dreys are built by cutting twigs with leaves and weaving them into warm, waterproof shelters.
-Similar leafy platforms are built for summer litters and are often referred to as "cooling beds."
+Similar leafy platforms are built for summer litters and are often called "cooling beds."

-Fox squirrels, like other tree squirrels, develop slowly compared to other rodents.
-At birth, the young are blind, without fur and helpless.
+Fox squirrels, like other tree squirrels, develop slowly compared to others.
+At birth, the young are blind, without fur, and helpless.
 Their eyes open at 4 to 5 weeks and their ears open at 6 weeks.
 Fox squirrels are weaned between 12 and 14 weeks, but may not be self-supporting until 16 weeks.
 Juveniles usually disperse in September or October, but may den either together or with their mother during their first winter.